NxRoot/electron-multiple-windows/README.md

 * This example was inspired by [this issue](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/623), and an old [approach](https://medium.com/@ZoeDreams/multiple-electron-windows-using-a-view-manager-and-react-js-6d8b1e209faf) from 2017.
 * Bundles are now handled individually, instead of duplicating the entire bundle.
 * Redirection is done with [@electron-forge/plugin-webpack](https://www.electronforge.io/config/plugins/webpack) entrypoints, instead of react-router.
+* We also use [electron-forge](https://www.electronforge.io/) to package our application.

 ## How does it work
 ### The real magic happens in the webpack entrypoints: